dolanor/microservices/README.md

 Or alternatively, you could `go test -v ./...`

 I used a Makefile to simplify and fasten the development process.
 If I used a golang:onbuild base image, every code modification would imply a new `go get -v` for all the dependencies.
 With a local build, it's way faster but could add some more dependency bugs.
 We should add a PROD Dockerfile for that case.

+## Docker compose

+Docker compose helps you putting all the components together.
+A very nice addition in the context of microservices: scaling.

+`docker-compose scale auth=3 todo=2` will create 3 containers for authentication services and 2 for todo services.

+It makes scaling your services very simple without the need of a full blown orchestration solution for a simple system.
+One backward is that it is slow (I tried to scale 20 auth, 10 todo and 10 data, and it took a few minutes to scale and more time to launch.